 While we love tattoos as much as the next person, there’s no doubt that tattoos can age.
 At a certain point, the mantra you had tattooed on your arm at the age of 20 becomes irrelevant when you’re 30 or 40.
 Thankfully, we’ve developed the technology to get rid of tattoos safely and at an affordable price.

 At Victorian Dermal Group, we utilise cutting-edge technologies to provide safe, non-invasive, and highly effective skin treatments.
 Contact us to book your free skin consultation today.

 How much does tattoo removal cost?

-At Victorian Dermal Group, we price our tattoo removals based on size.
+At Victorian Dermal Group, these are prices our tattoo removals, based on size.